dev2lead/uppersafe-osfw/README.md

 To enable the secure DNS service, simply create a symbolic link of the `unbound.conf` file to the unbound configuration directory with the following command:

     ln -s "$PWD/assets/unbound.conf" /etc/unbound/unbound.conf.d/osfw.conf

+### Remote access

+To securely enable remote access to the web interface, your need to install a web server with reverse proxy capabilities and SSL certificates:

+    apt install nginx ssl-cert

+Then, create a symbolic link of the `nginx.conf` file to the nginx configuration directory with the following command:

+    ln -s "$PWD/assets/nginx.conf" /etc/nginx/sites-enabled/osfw.conf

 ### Launch mode